kuzzleio/documentation-old/src/guide/kuzzle-depth/request-life-cycle.md

 }
 ```

-* The Funnel validates the data before sending the request to the Document Controller.
+* The *Funnel* then validates the formatted data and sends it to the *Document Controller*.

-* The Document Controller calls the Storage Engine.
+* The *Document Controller* then requests the document from the *Persistence Engine*.

-* The Storage Engine performs an HTTP request to get the data from the data storage.
+* The *Persistence Engine* retrieves the data from the document store (Elasticsearch) and returns a document to the *Document Controller* which looks like this:

-The content returned by Elasticsearch looks like the following:

 ```javascript
 {